-- 3 If you have chosen the downwards piping route: - Drill (a, 4×) and remove the knockout hole (b). - · Cut out the slits (c) with a metal saw.
+- Avoid damaging the casing and underlying piping. - After making the knockout holes, we recommend to remove the burrs and paint the edges and areas around the edges using repair paint to prevent rusting. - When passing electrical wiring through the knockout holes, wrap the wiring with protective tape to prevent damage. - 3 Do the following: - Connect the liquid pipe (a) to the liquid stop valve. - Connect the gas pipe (b) to the gas stop valve.

-- 4 Do the following: - Connect the liquid pipe (a) to the liquid stop valve. - Connect the gas pipe (b) to the gas stop valve.
+4 Do the following:

-- 5 Do the following: - Insulate the liquid piping (a) and the gas piping (b). - Wind heat insulation around the curves, and then cover it with vinyl tape (c). - Make sure the field piping does not touch any compressor components (d). - Seal the insulation ends (sealant etc.) (e).
+- Insulate the liquid piping (a) and the gas piping (b). - Wind heat insulation around the curves, and then cover it with vinyl tape (c). - Make sure the field piping does not touch any compressor components (d). - Seal the insulation ends (sealant etc.) (e).

-6 If the outdoor unit is installed above the indoor unit, cover the stop valves (f, see above) with sealing material to prevent condensed water on the stop valves from moving to the indoor unit.
+5 If the outdoor unit is installed above the indoor unit, cover the stop valves (f, see above) with sealing material to prevent condensed water on the stop valves from moving to the indoor unit.